“A friend is someone who knows all about you and still loves you.”

 Like I said, we basically grew up together.
 We were both born in Russia and then our families immigrated to Washington.
 I lived in Seattle and he lived in Camas.
 In 2003, my family moved to Alaska and about five years after, his family moved right across the street.

 After that, every day held its own set of adventures.
 I knew I would marry this guy!
-He was everything I’d dreamed of as a little girl.
+He was everything I’d dreamed of in a guy.
 And it’s true what they say: opposites attract!
-Despite our cultural similarities, we quickly found differences that seemed to balance and connect us more.
+Despite our cultural similarities, we quickly found differences that balanced us out and connect us more.

-He spent the summer with me and my family and shortly after that I moved to Colorado (read about that here).
-Not long afterward, we broke up.
-It seemed to make sense because we were in different states but something was off.
-Either way, I wanted to move on and make the most of every moment, being in a new city and all.
-So I told myself that whatever happened, happened for a reason and if we were meant to be… it would be.
+He spent summer 2015 with me and my family and shortly after I moved to Colorado (read about that here).
+Not long afterward, we decided to break up.
+It seemed to make sense because we were in different states but something was still off.
+I wanted to move on and make the most of every moment, in a new city and all.
+So I told myself whatever happened, happened for a reason and if we were meant to be… it would be.

 Love must be sincere.
 Romans 12:9a